The Lost Art of Dating

 However, as our culture became more narcissistic, dating became more and more about fun than the future; more about the pleasures of adolescence than the progression toward adulthood.

 Now the predictable outcome of this dumbing-down of dating is here.
-Dating is cool only with the Disney crowd: elementary school kids who want to play at being grown up.
+Dating is cool only with the Disney crowd: elementary and middle school kids who want to play at being grown up.

 And that’s literally what they’re doing: pretending to be married.
 “Sorry guys.
 I’d love to meet you after school, but I promised my girlfriend I’d work on her bike.
 She’s got this whole honey-do list for me.
 Yeah.
 I guess you could say things are getting pretty serious between us.”

 By the time you reach high school, most are more or less over dating.
 You’re now aware many adults don’t so much stay married.
 And those who do stay married are boooooooring and out of touch with what’s cool or relevant or modern or whatever.
 So pretending to be married loses it’s luster.

 But as your interest in marriage (and vicariously, dating) wanes, your interest in sex intensifies.
 Marriage may appear to be a dead-end at best, a devastating disappointment at worst, but sex appears to be a grownup activity that speaks to your soul.

 And so with our culture, awash in sexual propaganda, and your brain, awash in hormones, you go off to college!
 Who needs dating when you can simply hook-up without any effort at all: no invitation, no planning, no anticipation, no expectations (other than sexual activity)?